tikitavi/contrail-container-builder/README.md

 # Contrail containers based on microservices

-This is an beta version of Contrail containers based on microservices.
+This is a version of Contrail containers based on microservices.
 Checked on:
   - Kubernetes with CNI
   - Docker compose (via contrail-ansible-deployer)
   - OpenStack Helm

 Works with limitations and known issues.
 Everything is tested in CentOS 7.4 / Ubuntu 16.04 for deployment to run on one/three machines.